Best Peruvian Amazon River Cruises

 • Itineraries: 3 & 4 night itineraries (or combine them for 7 nights)

 Cons: No connected cabins so more difficult for families with young kids.
-Along with Delfin II, highest guide to passenger ratio at max 15 passengers to 1 guide (the other three cruises are 8:1)
+This vessel has the highest guide to passenger ratio at max 15 passengers to 1 guide (Delfin II has a 1:10 ratio and Delfin I has a 1:8 ratio).

 • Size: 14 suites / Up to 30 passengers